An RAF veteran has taken on the challenge of climbing the equivalent of the UK and Ireland’s highest peaks to raise...

 Offering hands-on experience and the sought-after certifications and qualifications needed to enter the network cable infrastructure and data centre sectors (the digital infrastructure industry) – with opportunities to study remotely – CNet has educated thousands of Service leavers.
 Here, just a few of them tell Quest their stories …

 Established to be the first point of contact for support, Veterans’ Gateway is a new service that can connect Veterans, their families and their carers to organisations that can help them with a range of issues, including those related to housing, finance, mental health and employment

-Most people who leave the Armed Forces transition effectively back into civilian life, but not everyone does.
-Stoll – the leading provider of supported housing for Veterans – helps the most vulnerable Service leavers by providing them with an affordable home to rent and the support they need to lead independent lives.
+Most people who leave the Armed Forces transition effectively back into civilian life, but not all.
+Stoll – the leading provider of supported housing for Veterans – is there for the most vulnerable.
+Looking for work in civvy street after serving in the RAF, Nicola Stokes found herself in need of their help.
+Here’s her story …

 Subscribe to Quest

 Sign up to receive the UK’s only independent, dedicated resettlement magazine for all ranks.